 Meet the Winemakers

-Our winemakers are an extension of our family here at The WineBarn, each one is hand-picked and each one has a unique story to tell.
+Our winemakers are an extension of our family here at The WineBarn.
+Each one is hand-picked and each has a unique story to tell.
 Some have a family run business that has been handed down through several centuries.
 Others are new producers with small vineyards where much of the work is done by hand using traditional techniques.
 There is no ‘tick box’ approach to how we select our wines.
 Each producer is personally known to us and we have complete faith in the quality of their wines.
 Find out about their unique histories and regions below.
-The 9 regions we import from are:
+The nine regions we import from are:

 The Ahr river has its source at western edge of the Ahr Hills and over the course of millions of years the river has carved a near vertical slice through the Rhenish Slate Mountains.
 In the middle Ahr region the valley is narrow and the banks are steep – this is where the wine region begins with sun-washed terraced vineyards on the southern slopes.
 The Ahr valley is Germany’s most northern red wine area and with just about 550 hectares, it is also the smallest.
 The region is best known for its red grape cultivation and we have selected a fabulous, award winning producer in this region, Meyer-Näkel.